zjyin/zjyin/moment.md

 <span style="font-family:Papyrus; font-size:1.2em;">...
 Research is merely a life that we choose, no magic or difference from any other job in the society.
 If you really want me to pick something, I would say we "sacrifce" leisure for something that we call freedom, a freedom that we _think_ to do whatever we want, but unfortunately, is a biggest "lie" ever told :-)...
 Research, as [Dr. Daniel Fabbri](https://www.vumc.org/dbmi/person/daniel-fabbri-phd) once said, is something that makes you feel like working on a Saturday, but everyday is a Saturday :-)...
 We are always used to what we used to be, but forget who we are ...
 Cherish every moment that we were once **together**, chatting, smiling, and doing something that we believe can change the world, no matter how tiny it is ... <br>... **Note**: we are NOT working on food science :-) ...</span>
 -->

-<span style="font-family:Papyrus; font-size:1.2em;"> Research is not easy but we can have **fun** in doing it well. <br> Cherish every moment that we are **together**, chatting, smiling, and doing something that we believe can change the world, no matter how tiny the change is.
+<span style="font-family:Papyrus; font-size:1.2em;"> Research is not easy but we can have **fun** in doing it well. <br> Cherish every moment that we are **together**, chatting, smiling, and doing something that we believe can change the world, no matter how big or tiny it is.
 <br>**Note**: We are NOT working on food science :-)</span>

 <div align="center"><span style="font-family:Papyrus; font-size:1.1em;">November 20, 2019.
 Yongtai's Distinguished Paper Award.
 Washington, D.C..</span></div>